GiovanniDw/progressive-web-apps/README.md

 ## Rendering

-When it comes to rendering web content, there are two approaches Client-Side Rendering & Server-Side Rendering.
+When it comes to rendering web content, there is Client-Side Rendering, Server-Side Rendering or a combination of both.
+Static Site Generation could also be an option but it isn't scalable.

 ### Client Side Rendering